 #8 Iced Coffee Might Be Easier On Your Stomach Than Hot Coffee

-Coffee is often acidic and can be uneasy on the stomach for some people due to the acid reflux.
+Coffee is often acidic and can be uneasy on the stomach for some people due to acid reflux.
 It is a condition when the acid flows from your stomach and back to the esophagus and can be irritating.

 #9 May Support Healthy Weight Goals

-The Mayo Clinic claim that consuming caffeine may help you in your weight loss goals.
+The Mayo Clinic claims that consuming caffeine may help you in your weight loss goals.
 It may even help you to prevent weight gain due to the increase in metabolic rate when consuming caffeinated drinks and products.

 #10 Iced Coffee Has A Similar Caffeine Content As Hot Brewed Coffee

-Iced Coffee has the same caffeine content as a regular coffee that is brewed hot – even with the same beans and same brewing method and amount of grounds and grind size.
+Iced Coffee has the same caffeine content as a regular coffee that is brewed hot – even with the same beans and the same brewing method and amount of grounds and grind size.

-This is so because Iced coffee is not brewed in any different way in which a hot coffee is, it is simply a hot coffee with ice.
+This is so because iced coffee is not brewed in any different way in which a hot coffee is, it is simply a hot coffee with ice.
 An Iced coffee can be instantly chilled with the use of ice cubes or in the fridge.
 More often than not it is freshly brewed and chilled with ice cubes.

 Is Black Iced Coffee Good For You?

-black iced coffee is good for you and you can enjoy the health benefits listed above and more since true black coffee contains no sugar or milk and may even be healthier than an iced coffee with milk.
+black iced coffee is good for you, and you can enjoy the health benefits listed above and more since true black coffee contains no sugar or milk and may even be healthier than an iced coffee with milk.